 The exact cost of the Facelift procedure will be established at the consultation.
 During the appointment, a patient coordinator will further review the payment choices in depth.

 Dr. Schoenfeld’s Facelift procedure will take between three and six hours to complete, under I.V. sedation or general anesthesia.
 An overnight hospital stay is not always necessary, but may be recommended to increase patient comfort, before beginning the healing process at home.

-The surgeon will begin the Facelift by making several meticulously placed incisions at the temple, then running down in front of the ear and behind the tragus to camouflage the incision.
+He will begin the facelift surgery by making several meticulously placed incisions at the temple, then running down in front of the ear and behind the tragus to camouflage the incision.
 The incision will then be tucked under the ear lobe and then follow the crease behind the ear before entering into the hair behind the ear.
 Dr. Schoenfeld will then gently separate the skin from the underlying tissues.

-This technique is also referred to as a Minimal Incision Facelift or Mini-Facelift.
-The procedure does not provide the extensive results seen with a traditional procedure, however the Weekend Facelift has a short recovery period of about one week.
+This technique is also referred to as a Minimal Incision Facelift or Weekend Facelift.
+The procedure does not provide the extensive results seen with a traditional procedure, however the Mini Facelift has a short recovery period of about one week.
 Less pain and discomfort will be experienced, as well.
 This technique is well suited for patients in their 40s and 50s.